khulnasoft/coverage-ai/README.md

 ## News and Updates
 ### 2024-05-26:
-Coverage-ai now supports nearly any LLM model in the world, using [LiteLLM](#using-other-llms) package.
+Coverage-Ai now supports nearly any LLM model in the world, using [LiteLLM](#using-other-llms) package.

 Notice that GPT-4 outperforms almost any open-source model in the world when it comes to code tasks and following complicated instructions.
 However, we updated the post-processing scripts to be more comprehensive, and were able to successfully run the [baseline script](#running-the-code) with `llama3-8B` and `llama3-70B models`, for example.